Texas Foster Family Association By-laws & Constitution

 2nd VICE PRESIDENT: The duties and responsibilities of the 2nd Vice President shall include:

-REGIONAL REPRESENTATIVES: Each region will be responsible for the establishment of funding for their Regional Representatives to carry out their duties and to attend the Texas State Foster Parents, Inc. Annual Conference.
+REGIONAL FOSTER PARENT REPRESENTATIVES: Each region will be responsible for the establishment of funding for their Regional Representatives to carry out their duties, attend in-person Board meetings and to attend the ASSOCIATION’S Conference(s).
 Odd numbered regions shall have their elections held in odd numbered years, beginning October 1993.
 Even numbered regions shall have their elections held in even numbered years, beginning October 1994.
-Elections will be conducted during the Texas State Foster Parents, Inc. annual Conference. *See Appendix A for Regional Map.
+Elections will be conducted during an ASSOCIATION Conference or fourth quarter Board meeting.

 SECRETARY: The duties and responsibilities of the Secretary shall include: